yunwilliamyu/opal/readme.txt

 Modes:
-    (default --optional-arguments such as k-mer length, fragment size, hash functions, etc. are set for quick run, and so will give terrible predictions.
-If you're actually going to use for training, be sure to set better parameters.)
+    (default --optional-arguments such as k-mer length, fragment size, hash functions, etc. are set a single batch, and so will use too much RAM for extremely large training sets.
+For training larger data sets, be sure to set num-batches and coverage per batch.)
+    (Also, use "-r" to enable reverse complements for ACGT genomic sequence data.
+Otherwise, the sequence is treated as simple text.)

     1) ./opal.py frag [--optional-arguments] test_dir frag_dir [-h]